Choosing the Right Hospice

 Both Medicare and Medicaid offer coverage to help pay for hospice care.
 More than 90 percent of all hospice care coverage is provided through one of these sources.
 What’s more, the care provided under these two programs can be surprisingly robust and at relatively low costs.
 Additionally, the Department of Veterans Affairs via Tricare and private insurers offer hospice care coverage.

 For those that don’t have insurance, some hospice care providers work on a sliding scale or pro bono, offering specific services for free or with subsidized prices.
 Financial assistance can be allocated at certain facilities based on donations, grants, gifts, or other community resources.
 Services like the Hospice Care Network in New York offer donation-backed, non-profit hospice care, for example.

 The Benefits of Hospice Care

 End-of-life care comes with a range of benefits because it works to heal the body and takes a holistic view of dying.
 On the physical front, hospice care is focused on comfort and quality of life, aiming to make a patient’s final months as dignified and fulfilling as possible.
-Emotionally and spiritually, hospice care can help patients and their families cope with death’s inevitability with grace and understanding.
+When done effectively, hospice care can help patients and their families confront death’s inevitability with grace and understanding.
 By beginning the acceptance process months before a person passes, family members can appreciate the time they have with their loved ones instead of focusing purely on the medical treatments and efficacy rates they could see for the patient.

 The decision to put a loved one into hospice care will be one of the hardest any of us make.
 The critical thing to remember is that it’s a decision that represents the first step in the healing process and a vehicle for our loved ones to live their final days in peace, dignity, and comfort.